charlesweir/BrickPython/docs/introduction.rst

 :class:`.Scheduler` handles coroutines, calling them regularly every 'work call' (50 times per second), and provides methods to manage them: starting and stopping them, combining them, and supporting features such as timeouts for a coroutine.

-When the :class:`.Scheduler` stops a coroutine, the coroutine receives a :exception:`.StopCoroutineException`; catching this allows the coroutine to tidy up properly.
+When the :class:`.Scheduler` stops a coroutine, the coroutine receives a :class:`.StopCoroutineException`; catching this allows the coroutine to tidy up properly.

 The class :class:`.BrickPiWrapper` extends the :class:`.Scheduler` to manage the BrickPi interaction, managing the :class:`.Motor` and :class:`.Sensor` objects, calling the BrickPi twice for every work call (once before, and once after all the coroutines have run), taking data from and subsequently updating all